EWitting/csir-biomass/README_FOR_AI_AGENT.md

 - depending on the competition. you might want some operations to happen to data during training, and not preprocessed, e.g. random data augmentation.
 A common pattern is to create a custom dataset class that applies a list of augmentations of the appropriate data type.
 Pass this list to the trainer in the config, and extend/override the trainer class to use this dataset format.
 - create a configuration file that describes the pipeline. see below.
 - select the model in train.yaml (or cv.yaml), and run with commands as below.
+- when framework succesfully created. enable wandb in conf/wandb/train.yaml to start logging runs

 # Hydra configuration:
 A model pipeline is defined in a single yaml file.
 Which includes training parameters.
 Instantiate uses the _target_ pattern.
 Note that segmentation_models_pytorch is used directly.
 No python file is created for this model.
 Note also the partial.
 This is necessary for objects that need to be instantiated at runtime, e.g. the optimizer based on model parameters.
 Example:
 ```yaml